porn-records/Porn-Records/README.md

 ### Not to include in black- blocklist
-The following is examples of what [My Privacy DNS][matrix] projects will not be blocking access to domains who hosts contents for which it isn't hard to find in the western public sphere and for which is NOT intended as Adult entertainment; such as girls in bikini's, go to the beach a summer day and there are plenty of topless humans there as well.
+The following is examples of what [My Privacy DNS](https://mypdns.org/) projects will not be blocking access to domains who hosts contents for which it isn't hard to find in the western public sphere and for which is NOT intended as Adult entertainment; such as girls in bikini's, go to the beach a summer day and there are plenty of topless humans there as well.

 This kind of new religious and amish/mormons/muslim perception of acceptable behaviours or endangerments for which should be "parental"